St. Mary's University (Calgary)

 St. Mary’s University is a private Catholic university in Calgary, Alberta.
 A teaching and research university, St. Mary's is accredited by Alberta Advanced Education as an "Independent Academic Institution" and offers degrees in the liberal arts, sciences and education.
-The university has 875 full-time and part-time students, 80 full-time and part-time faculty, and an average class size of 25.
+The university has 1025 full-time students, 80 full-time and part-time faculty, and an average class size of 25.

 Administration

 Dr. Sinda Vanderpool became St. Mary’s fourth president and vice-chancellor on July 1, 2022.

 Academics

-St. Mary’s University is accredited to offer a Bachelor of Science degree, a Bachelor of Education after degree, eight Bachelor of Arts degrees including: 3 Year General Studies Degree, 4 Year Liberal Studies Degree, 3 and 4 Year English Degrees, 3 and 4 year History Degrees, 3 and 4 year Psychology Degrees, a 4 year Bachelor of Science in Biology program as well as transferable university courses in 35 academic disciplines.
+St. Mary’s University is accredited to offering a Bachelor of Science degree, a Bachelor of Education after degree, eight Bachelor of Arts degrees including: 3 Year General Studies Degree, 4 Year Liberal Studies Degree, 3 and 4 Year English Degrees, 3 and 4 year History Degrees, 3 and 4 year Psychology Degrees, a 4 year Bachelor of Science in Biology program as well as transferable university courses in 35 academic disciplines.